-Temple Square in Salt Lake City is Utah's most popular tourist attraction.
+Temple Square is among Salt Lake City's top attractions, and one of Utah's most-visited sites.
 Being the headquarters of The Church of Jesus Christ of Latter-day Saints, the 35-acre area contains more than 15 attractions related to Mormon heritage and beliefs.
 Whether it’s the rich history, the gorgeous gardens and architecture, or the vivid art and culture that pulls you in, you’ll be sure to have an unforgettable experience.

 Salt Lake Temple

 The impressive Salt Lake Temple took 40 years to build, between 1853 and 1893.
 The temple is considered the house of the Lord and is sacred to members of the Church.
 Although the Salt Lake Temple is not open for tours, you can stroll around the grounds and stop in the South Visitors’ Center to see a scale model of the temple.

 Mormon Tabernacle Choir

 The Mormon Tabernacle Choir is formed by 360 volunteers and has performed all over the world.
 The public is invited to the Choir's free weekly Music & the Spoken Word broadcast on Sundays in the Tabernacle at 9:30 a.m. (guests must be seated by 9:15) and the choir's rehearsal every Thursday at 8 p.m.
 Many other performances by different artists happen in the Tabernacle, Assembly Hall and Conference Center at Temple Square, which are free and open to the public.

 Temple Square has two visitors' centers open daily from 9am to 9pm where complimentary tours are offered.
 The North Visitors' Center is known for being the home of the famous 11-foot Christ statue, paintings and stories from the scriptures and the first century Jerusalem model.
 The South Visitors' Center illustrates the history of the building of the Salt Lake Temple and its importance for members of the Church and their families.